David Panuelo: Travel during nationwide COVID lockdown

 Through the use of National Declarations and Executive Orders, President Panuelo kept the nation of Micronesia closed for two and a half years during the COVID-19 pandemic.
 The large number of Micronesians stranded outside the nation faced enormous financial and emotional challenges.
 Ultimately, only a handful of Micronesian already abroad were able to return to the country, and they were subjected to strict quarantine and isolation protocols.

 President Panuelo himself traveled extensively during this period to and from the Federated States of Micronesia, including visits to Guam, Hawaii, Washington DC, Oregon, New York, and Fiji.
-He also traveled within the FSM, to the States of Yap and Kosrae, transiting through Guam enroute.
+He also traveled within the FSM, to the States of Yap and Kosrae, transiting through Guam en route.
 At no point did he stay in a designated and mandated quarantine facility upon return to Micronesia but rather the President “quarantined at home,” and in at least one instance he departed on an additional international trip during the designated quarantine period.

 Solomon sex trafficking scandal

 President David Panuelo's chief economist, Robert Solomon, was arrested in late 2021 and charged with multiple counts of solicitation, sexual abuse, human trafficking, prostitution and kidnapping.
 Solomon was arrested in his home in Dolonier village, along with an alleged conspirator, over allegations they forced three teenage girls into prostitution.
 President Panuelo and his wife also reside in Dolonier, a small village within the municipality of Nett.

-President Panuelo, who had described human trafficking as “the elephant in our proverbial room,” explained in a public statement following Solomon’s arrest that “what I want to make clear is that the Government, which is comprised [sic] people, is imperfect.”
+President Panuelo, who had described human trafficking as “the elephant in our proverbial room,” explained in a public statement following Solomon's arrest that “what I want to make clear is that the Government, which is comprised [sic] people, is imperfect.”

 In 2017, when Panuelo was serving as a member of Congress, he took a point of personal privilege, standing to address the chamber and praise Solomon.
 Panuelo explained to fellow legislators at the time that Solomon was "a good neighbor of mine." and "our Economist who is helping us in many ways."
 Then-Congressman Panuelo was serving as chair of the Resources and Development Committee, which holds oversight responsibilities for the FSM Department of Finance, where Solomon was formally based.

 Once elected, President, Panuelo nominated Rob Solomon to serve as his Secretary for the Department of Transportation, Communications and Infrastructure.
 The appointment of Solomon, a citizen of New Zealand, to lead a Micronesian federal agency spurred questions during confirmation hearings.
-In the fall of 2019 the Micronesian Congress defeated Panuelo’s nomination of Solomon to serve as a cabinet secretary.
-Despite the defeat of the nomination, Solomon continued to advise and serve President Panuelo and his administration, often speaking or answering questions along side, or in place of, President Panuelo, the Vice President or agency secretaries in the months leading up to his arrest.
+In the fall of 2019 the Micronesian Congress defeated Panuelo's nomination of Solomon to serve as a cabinet secretary.
+Despite the defeat of the nomination, Solomon continued to advise and serve President Panuelo and his administration, often speaking or answering questions alongside, or in place of, President Panuelo, the Vice President or agency secretaries in the months leading up to his arrest.